-Racquel Keller is an American artist based in Maryland, on the east coast of the United States of America.
-Racquel graduated from The American University with a degree in Graphic Design, with a concentration in Fine Arts, and also holds a Certificate of Leadership Coaching from Georgetown University.
+Racquel Keller is an American Multidisciplinary artist based in Maryland, on the east coast of the United States of America.
+Racquel graduated from The American University with a degree in Graphic Design, with a concentration in Fine Arts.
+She also holds a Certificate of Leadership Coaching from Georgetown University.

 She actively exhibits her work and it can be found in numerous private collections throughout the US as well as internationally.